mirsahib/DPDC-Bill-Manager/README.md

 ## Description:

-An app to manage multiple electricity bill for Dhaka Power Distribution Company
+An app to manage multiple electricity bill for Dhaka Power Distribution Company.

 ## Example